acherm/acherm.github.io/_posts/2026-02-24-TeXChessEngine.md

 ## Strength and Elo

-TexCCChess was evaluated in gauntlet matches against Stockfish at various calibrated levels.
-A 100-game tournament against Stockfish 1320 gave **41 wins, 10 draws, 49 losses (estimated Elo ~1292, 95% CI: 1222-1360)**.
-A separate gauntlet with a different calibration suite yielded **~1379 Elo**.
-The headline estimate is **~1300 Elo** (depth-3 + alpha-beta + quiescence + PSTs).
-Test conditions: 10s+0.1s time control, Stockfish with `UCI_Elo` skill limiting, no opening book, single-threaded, on an Apple M3 Max.
+**Estimated strength: ~1280 Elo** (95% CI: ~1225–1345, measured against Stockfish at 120+1 time control, CCRL 40/4 scale).

+All matches used Stockfish with `UCI_LimitStrength=true` at the **120+1s** time control, which is the time control Stockfish's `UCI_Elo` scale was calibrated against (anchored to [CCRL 40/4](https://www.computerchess.org.uk/ccrl/404/)).
+Test conditions: no opening book, single-threaded, on an Apple M3 Max.
+All game records (PGN) are available on [GitHub](https://github.com/acherm/agentic-chessengine-latex-TeXCCChess).

+### Evaluation details

+A **100-game baseline** against Stockfish set to 1320 Elo gave **45 wins, 7 draws, 48 losses** (48.5% score, estimated Elo ~1310).
+An **extended evaluation** (3 x 50 games against Stockfish at 1320, 1400, and 1500 Elo) produced a combined estimate of ~1260 Elo.
+A small number of games ended due to UCI protocol issues (illegal moves); after removing those, the estimate stabilizes at **~1285 Elo** (95% CI: ~1225–1345).

-For reference, ~1300 Elo is roughly the level of a casual tournament player who has studied some openings and doesn't hang pieces in obvious ways.
-The engine beats Stockfish limited to 800 Elo with a solid score and loses convincingly to Stockfish above 1500.
+Overall, the engine performs around **1280–1300 Elo** at 120+1.
+For reference, this is roughly the level of a casual tournament player who has studied some openings and does not hang pieces in obvious ways.
+The engine loses convincingly to Stockfish above 1500.

 The main limitations are:
 - **Search depth**: capped at 3 plies + quiescence.
-Deeper search would require either much faster execution (impossible in TeX) or a time budget of minutes per move.
+Deeper search would require either much faster execution (highly challenging in TeX) or a time budget of minutes per move.
 - **No opening book**: the engine starts from scratch every game.
 - **Simplified evaluation**: material + PSTs only; no pawn structure, king safety, or mobility terms.
 - **Always promotes to queen**: no under-promotion.